Piyawanno/Gaimon/document/DesignByCoding.md

 For the simplest case, the error can be debugged.
 In the more complicated cases, the design must be revised.
 The rare but most complicated case is the redesign.
-Each team member, who gets involved more or less with the design by coding, must  be ready for all change situations.
+Each team member, who gets involved more or less with the design by coding, must be ready for all situations to change.
 The mentioned principles and methods in the prior chapter make the code ready to change but not given how to change.
 The change process can be achieved via [Refactoring](https://refactoring.com/).